raven-dark/masternode/README.md

 ### macOS

 The above should work but has not been tested.
 You will have to omit `sudo` from all commands.
 Follow the [Docker for Mac](https://docs.docker.com/docker-for-mac/) guide to get started.
 Make sure port `6666` is forwarded from your router to the computer you're running the masternode on.

+## Troubleshooting

+First, please be patient, starting a masternode takes time.
+But if you are having trouble, here are some tips.

+To restart the docker container.

+`sudo docker restart ravendark-mn`

+Most of the time you just have to wait, or maybe restart the docker container.
+If your node goes from `PRE_ENABLED` to `EXPIRED` or `NEW_START_REQUIRED` a few times, maybe try the steps below.

+to get into the docker container running the node:

+`sudo docker exec -it xrd-mn /bin/bash`

+once you're in the container, to check the masternode status:

+`./ravendark-cli --conf=/root/data/ravendark.conf masternode status`

+other helpful commands:

+`./ravendark-cli --conf=/root/data/ravendark.conf mnsync status` `./ravendark-cli --conf=/root/data/ravendark.conf mnsync reset`